-Aerospace engineering and operations technologists and technicians are responsible for a variety of tasks related to the design, development, testing, and maintenance of aircraft, spacecraft, and related components.
+Aerospace engineering and operations technologists and technicians are responsible for various tasks related to the design, development, testing, and maintenance of aircraft, spacecraft, and related components.
 In addition, they oversee troubleshooting and repairing any malfunctions that may occur.
 These professionals must also stay up to date on the latest technology to keep current with the aerospace industry.
 They must also be familiar with the safety regulations and laws related to aircraft and space vehicles.
 Finally, they must be able to work with various tools, software, and hardware in order to perform their job duties.

 Aerospace Engineering and Operations Technologists and Technicians can specialize in areas such as aerospace manufacturing and assembly, aircraft maintenance and repair, flight testing and evaluation, avionics and instrumentation, aerospace quality control and inspection, aerospace research and development, spacecraft operations and control, and unmanned aerial vehicle technology.